rails/rails/guides/source/active_support_core_extensions.md

 # </contributors>
 ```

-NOTE: Defined in +active_support/core_ext/array/conversions.rb+.
+NOTE: Defined in `active_support/core_ext/array/conversions.rb`.

 ### Wrapping

-The method +Array.wrap+ wraps its argument in an array unless it is already an array (or array-like).
+The method `Array.wrap` wraps its argument in an array unless it is already an array (or array-like).

 Specifically:

-* If the argument is +nil+ an empty list is returned.
+* If the argument is `nil` an empty list is returned.
-* Otherwise, if the argument responds to +to_ary+ it is invoked, and if the value of +to_ary+ is not +nil+, it is returned.
+* Otherwise, if the argument responds to `to_ary` it is invoked, and if the value of `to_ary` is not `nil`, it is returned.
 * Otherwise, an array with the argument as its single element is returned.

 ```ruby